-Notes to consolidated financial statements as at and for the year ended March 31, 2023
+Notes to consolidated financial statements as at and for the year ended March 31, 2023 All amounts stated are in Rs.
+Crore except wherever stated otherwise

 MAT credit entitlement is recognised to the extent it is probable that taxable profit will be available against which the MAT credit can be utilised.
 Significant management judgement is required to determine the amount of MAT credit that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.
 Further details on taxes are disclosed in note 17.